 The School of Public Affairs (SPA) recognizes that returning to the classroom after many years in the work force can be very intimidating.
 However, nearly all of the mid-career students have had a very successful experience in the SPA programs.
 Students should remember that just as success in the work force is determined by many individual characteristics, so is success in the classroom.
 Your accomplishments on the job translate into success in the classroom.

-The application deadline for UCCS School of Public Affairs' (SPA) programs is based on a rolling admissions policy: we accept applications up to the week prior to the start of each semester.
-We also conduct our reviews of applications on a continuing basis.
 Students planning to apply for financial aid should contact the Financial Aid Office as soon as possible to determine if earlier deadlines are required.

 Graduate students are eligible to receive federal Perkins loans, federal Stafford loans, or the Colorado Graduate Grant based on financial need.
 Students interested in seeking federal financial aid must first be admitted into the graduate program and must also file the Free Application for Federal Student Aid (FAFSA) by the end of February each year.
 The primary source of information about need based student financial assistance as well as scholarships and other non-need based aid is the UCCS Office of Financial Aid, Student Employment and Scholarships.